ChillingVan/android-openGL-canvas/README-en.md

 * Remember to call onResume and onPause in the Activity lifecycle when using GLContinuousView and GLContinuousTextureView.

 ## Latest Update
-* Fix issue that recreate for producedTexture of GLProducedTextureView.
+* Add AndroidCanvasHelper and its example for drawing text.

 ## License
     Copyright 2016 ChillingVan.